MGunlogson/CuckooFilter4J/README.md

 Usage
 -------------------

 Below is a full example of creating and using the filter.
-Many more examples can be  found in the [benchmark](bench/) and [test](test/com/cuckooforjava) folders within the project.
+Many more examples can be  found in the [test](/src/test/java/com/github/mgunlogson/cuckoofilter4j) folders within the project.

 ```java
 import com.cuckooforjava.CuckooFilter;